-Only restore wallets from secret recovery phrases and private keys that you trust 100%.
-To learn more, visit: Honeypot scams: Don't import secret recovery phrases or private keys!
+Only restore wallets from secret keys and private keys that you trust 100%.
+To learn more, visit: Honeypot scams: Don't import secret keys or private keys!

 Everything you need to know about TRON (TRX), TRC20 tokens, bandwidth, energy, and how you can freeze TRX to send transactions without paying TRX fees.